-In Arizona, the sole remedy by which a judgment-creditor of a member of a Limited Liability Company (“LLC”) may satisfy a judgment out of the judgment-debtor’s interest in the LLC is the “charging order.”
+In Arizona, the sole remedy to satisfy a judgment out of a judgment debtor’s membership interest in a Limited Liability Company (“LLC”) is the “charging order.”
+Prescott AZ lawyers

 A charging order is an order made by the Court that “charges” the object with payment of the judgment debt.
 A charging order is a term from the English practice for a court order subjecting the stock or funds of a public company, belonging to the judgment-debtor, to the satisfaction of a judgment.
 See, Ballentine’s Law Dictionary (3rd Ed.).

 In Arizona, neither the charged interest of a debtor-LLC member nor specific assets of the LLC may be sold by a judgment-creditor of a debtor-LLC member.
 Instead, the judgment-creditor has only the rights of an assignee of the member’s interest.

 While there is no Arizona appellate opinion directly on point, the language of the statute is clear.
 And, the Arizona Supreme Court opinion in Bohonus v.
 Amerco, 124 Ariz.
 88, 602 P.2d 469 (1979), held that a charging order does not permit the sale of specific partnership property.